-The Cetus is a minimalist printer who’s driving force springs forth from Tiertime’s desire to produce a 3D printer free of the complexity that unfortunately defines numerous models on the market with an emphasis on enjoyment and functionality.
+The Cetus is a minimalist printer whose driving force springs forth from Tiertime’s desire to manufacture a 3D printer free of the complexity that unfortunately defines various models on the market with an emphasis on enjoyment and functionality.

-It’s small and lightweight, but incredibly sturdy while the tiny footprint and portability mean it is easily transported from home to office or wherever else it might be needed with minimal hassle.
+It’s small and lightweight, but remarkably sturdy while the small footprint and portability mean it is easily transported from home to office or wherever else it might be needed with minimal hassle.
 The minimalist, open-ended functionality also extends to modding as the Cetus is ripe for tinkering and add-ons.

 The chassis is constructed with high-quality aluminum extrusions that coupled with the linear rail axis modules, and the low-profile rubber footed mainboard, keep the model upright with a non-chambered, guts exposed, minimalist feel that belies an impressive rigidity.

 The build volume is a modest 180mm x 180mm x 180mm that relative to the size and weight (12.1 lbs) of the printer is an amazing ratio.
 It uses Melted Extrusion Modeling (MEM) print tech with a cantilever design.
 The linear rails on each axis ensure quiet, precise functionality with the extruder rail controlling the X-axis, while the print bed runs on the Y-axis, and finally, the extruder rail moves along the Z-axis module.
 Belted stepper motors assure movement on the axis.